pascallaliberte/sharpen.page/index.md

 <div markdown="1" class="home-service-offering-summary">

-### _Option #1_<br>Your Product Sharpening Lead
+### _Option #1_<br>Put the Product Back on Track

-I'll run product positioning and product leadership for you over multiple months part-time.
+I'll lead improvements to the product positioning over multiple months.
 I'll run customer interviews, form hypotheses, prepare changes to the app for your developers to implement and tweak the landing pages.

-USD $5,300 per month
+USD $10k+ with revenue share, multi-month project.

 _Start here:_{: .home-service-offering-start-here }
 [Two-day Discovery Exercise, USD $425](#){: .cta-btn }

-Over the next week, I'll initiate the discovery exercise using a ZipMessage thread (async video + text).
+Over the next week, I'll initiate the discovery exercise by creating a page where we'll have our discussion (async video + text).
 Subject to the [Sharpen.page Master Agreement](#).
 {: .home-service-offering-terms }

 </div>